Skinnern/ClassWorkOSU/README.md

 # ClassWorkOSU
- Classes and Assignments I took for my degree from OSU
+ This is a repository of Assignments and projects from my education at LBCC and OSU (2013-2019)